 But that’s not all.
 Omega-3 fatty acids can also offer benefits for your skin.
 DPA can help prevent aging skin, and it allows your skin to better balance oil and hydration.
 DPA can even protect your skin from sun damage.

 Scientifically, DPA is very similar in chemical structure to EPA.
 It has the same amount of double bonds but additional carbon chains.
 As such, scientists consider DPA an elongated version of EPA.

 Different forms of omega-3 fatty acids are often associated with changing human health needs.
 For example, young people need more DHA for human growth including brain growth.
 It is even vital for the development of babies in the womb, which is why pregnant women should ensure DHA is in their diet.

 On the other hand, EPA is most useful to the body during the ages of five to 65 years old.
-The body needs sufficient EPA levels to maintain proper health and to avoid health problems, such as depression, Alzheimer’s, heart disease, and high cholesterol.
+The body needs sufficient EPA levels to maintain proper health and to avoid mental health problems.

 These three types of omega-3 fatty acids—EPA, DPA, and DHA—are different in terms of their chemical makeup and metabolism.
 In particular, scientists show that DPA plays a significant role in the body’s inflammation management.